jcorbin/soc/stream.md

     - remove: `drop todo/wip/done ...`

 ## Done

+- [scanio]
+  - [dev] ended up with a convincing `Arena` abstraction over `FileArena`, `ByteArena`, and `Token` as a sub-Arena
+  - mainly, this allows tokens taken from a limited section scan to remain valid without translation out side the scope of that scan
+  - but it has many other secondary benefits, like consistent `io.ReaderAt` implementation, and the ability to treat a section token as an arena
+- [cmd/soc]
+  - completed draft of `byteRange` to `scanio.Token` transition, enabled by the above `scanio.Arena` progress
+  - TODO percolate out the [scanio] progress
+  - TODO percolate out the [cmd/soc] refactor
+  - TODO phase back into item addition, now that nearly all debt TODOs are done

+# 2020-09-02

+- Started grappling with the [cmd/soc] `byteRange` to `scanio.Token` transition

+# 2020-09-01

 - [scanio] fix several latent bugs in `FileArena`
 - [cmd/soc] drop `readState`, switch fully to `scanio.FileArena`